-- Do you need to pay taxes based on crypto transactions?
+Do I need to pay taxes on my crypto transactions?

 If you live in a country where cryptocurrencies are taxed, once a year you will need to create a crypto tax report.
 A crypto tax report is simply a summary of your crypto activity incurred within one financial year, which can then be submitted to your local tax authority.
 Based on the information provided, the local tax authority will determine the amount of taxes you need to pay or have refunded.

 Divly's purpose is to help you get to that end goal as quickly and correctly as possible.
 Calculating taxes on your crypto can be a tedious process even if you only made a few transactions.
 It can be especially brutal if you have many scattered wallets, used several exchanges, actively traded, staked, maybe you even lost some keys in the process!

 We've been their ourselves, and that's why we built Divly.
 This guide will help you use Divly so that you can spend more time on other things in life than reporting taxes, whether that's done hanging out with your family, working, or mastering the art of office ping-pong.

 Creating an account with Divly is simple.
 You start by signing up by providing an email, choosing a password, and agreeing to our user terms & conditions.
 We don't require you to provide us with your name or identification number.
 Feel free to use protonmail if you want extra privacy.

 Once you have signed up to Divly, set your local currency and country to unlock the features.
 It is important to choose the right local currency and country settings as we base all the tax rules and currency conversions on them!